Meet Our Vermont Team of Physical Therapists

 Doctor of Physical Therapy, B.S.
 OSHAS, DPT

 She earned her B.S. in Occupational Safety and Health Applied Sciences from Keene State College (4.0 GPA) and her Doctorate in Physical Therapy from the University of Vermont.
+Her diverse clinical background spans sports-specific settings, general outpatient practice, and skilled nursing facilities, giving her a well-rounded approach to care.

-Outside of work, she enjoys spending time with her Bernese Mountain Dog, Roo, exploring new restaurants, karate training (as a 3rd-degree blackbelt in Shaolin Kempo Karate!), and relaxing by the ocean or Lake Champlain.
+A true New Englander, she has lived in Massachusetts, New Hampshire, and Vermont.
+When she’s not working, Liza enjoys exploring new restaurants, karate training (as a 3rd-degree black belt in Shaolin Kempo Karate!), and relaxing by the ocean or Lake Champlain

-Dr. Daniel Ellis
+Dr. Daniel Ellis - In Memorium

 Doctor of Physical Therapy, BS Exercise & Movement Science, DPT